 Do you have a dish that you must make for all of your family BBQs and get togethers?
 You know what I mean.
 The one dish that, when people hear you are having a party, pretty much expect to be on the table.
 In my family it has always been this Spicy Pepper Steak.
 With Labor Day just around the corner, I thought it was time to share the recipe for my family’s MUST HAVE BBQ side dish.

 Spicy Pepper Steak is, as the name suggests, pretty spicy.
 The heat comes from hot chili peppers.
 My family has always used Mezzetta Hot Chili Peppers for recipe.
 (FYI: This is not a sponsored post.
 We are huge Mezzetta Chili Pepper fans.
 Seriously, my dad and I used to have chili pepper eating contests and they were always on the table while we ate chicken curry :) )

 There has been much argument in my family over how to serve this dish, one side of the family likes to simply slice the peppers and onions while the other side prefers to blend the peppers and onions together.
-This may cause a bit more friction, but as you can probably guess by the picture, I am on the side that prefers the blended version.
+And while both are good, you can probably guess by the picture, I am on the side that prefers the blended version.
 To me, blending the mixture allows it to completely coat the meat giving you more flavor and making the dish much more spicy.

 I have given instructions to cook the steak on the stove but if you are BBQ-ing it would be just as easy to cook the marinated steak on the grill over medium heat for about 3-4 minutes per side and then complete the recipe as directed.